ncatlab/nlab-content/pages/2/4/7/7/7742/content.md

 +-- {: .num_defn}
 ###### Theorem

-There is a [[bijection|bijective]] correspondence between internal imaginary sorts of $T$ and definable concrete groupoids with a single isomorphism class (both up to equivalence.)
+There is a [[bijection|bijective]] correspondence between internal imaginary sorts of $T$ and definable concrete groupoids with a single isomorphism class, up to bi-interpretability over $T$ for the internal imaginary sorts and Hrushovski-equivalence for the definable concrete groupoids.

 =--